ionic-enterprise/tutorials/docs/portals/tutorials/update-portals-with-live-updates.md

   </TabItem>
 </Tabs>

-Now at build-time, Jobsync will pull down and bundle the latest version of the contact directory feature (provisioned in Appflow with the App ID `b5e647f7`) available on the `initial` Live Update channel within the designated directory.
+Now at build-time, Jobsync will pull down and bundle the latest version of the contact directory feature (provisioned in Appflow with the App ID `b5e647f7`) available on the `initial` channel within the designated directory.

 <Admonition type="note">
-An <a href="" target="_blank">Appflow Personal Access Token</a> is required for the Portals CLI to authorize with Appflow.
+An <a href="https://ionic.io/docs/appflow/personal-access-tokens" target="_blank">Appflow Personal Access Token</a> is required for the Portals CLI to authorize with Appflow.
 </Admonition>

 The Jobsync app displays a list of available employee functions by iterating through a static array.
 Before the contact directory can be accessed at run-time, an entry for it must be added.